Flatbed Trailer Safety: Loading And Unloading Procedures

 Thursday, August 17th, 2017

 Safety is the number one concern for any company.
 If your employees are safe, they can do their jobs efficiently and on time.
-A single accident can throw off the workflow schedule, caused missed deadlines, and damage business partnerships.
+A single accident can throw off the workflow schedule, cause missed deadlines, and damage business partnerships.
 In short, good safety is good business.

 Understand safety vocabulary

-Before you start establishing procedures, you need to be familiar with the terms associated with trucking safety.
-Danger zone refers to the area around the flatbed trailer that is dangerous to the driver, loaders, or third parties.
-The safe zone, on the other hand, is the area that is relatively safe during the loading and unloading process.
+- Danger zone refers to the area around the flatbed trailer that is dangerous to the driver, loaders, or third parties.

 Critical flatbed trailer safety procedures